ShubhamMehla3/Virtual_Try_Cloths_On/README.md

 ## General info

-This project is a part of a crework community project.
 While buying clothes online, it is difficult for a customer to select a desirable outfit in the first attempt because they can’t try on clothes.
 This project aims to solve this problem.

 <img width="383" alt="general_info" src="https://user-images.githubusercontent.com/63489382/163923011-c2898812-2491-4ec2-beb7-dcaaaf680e4f.png">